0mega/0mega.github.io/_posts/2016-07-03-using-firebase-and-google-analytics-side-by-side.md

 ### Firebase and GTM setup

-Adding the Firebase and GTM libs to your application is quite simple process.
+Adding the Firebase and GTM libs to your application is a quite simple process.
 It is well documented in the link referenced above so you can follow the instructions to set it up in the application.

-#### Configuring Screen View
+#### Configuring Screen Views

 Using Google Analytics you probably had something similar to the following to track page views: